djhaskin987/mtn/README.md

 ```

-It has comments, everything.

 It lists two tables, the `customers` table
 and the `customer_locations` table.
 The first table lists three columns
 and some not-so-interesting metadata.
-It has three rows.
-Note, MTN gives us
+It has three rows and three columns.
-everything we need to list primary and foreign keys if we want, just like
+Note, MTN gives us everything we need to list primary and foreign keys if we
-we can in SQL databases.
-The third row has null values listed in all rows
+want, just like we can in SQL databases.
+The third row has null values listed
-except the column named `primary_key`.
+in all rows except the column named `primary_key`.

 The second table is named `customer_locations`.
 It has metadata sugesting it is
 somehow related to the `customers` table in its metadata.
 (This `Parent-Table`